MicrosoftDocs/Hololens/hololens/hololens2-purchase.md

 # Where to buy HoloLens 2

+## Overview
+HoloLens 2 is the most comfortable mixed reality device available, with industry-leading solutions that deliver an immersive experience—all enhanced by the reliability, security, and scalability of cloud and AI services from Microsoft.
+Get started right away with off-the-shelf applications or build a custom solution using Microsoft Azure services.
+HoloLens 2 is now available in some countries outside of the US, along with some purchase options, and can be purchased through authorized resellers listed below.

 ## Countries where HoloLens 2 is available

 | HoloLens 2 Edition| Supported Market |